hamzaOly/AI_Water_Management/water/README.txt

 ## Contact

-For any questions or collaborations, feel free to contact:
+For any questions, feel free to contact:

 * **Hamza Eleimat**
 * **holimat6@gmail.com**
-* **[Your GitHub Profile Link (Optional)]**

-## License

-[You can add a license here, e.g., MIT License, if applicable.
-If not, you can omit this section or state "No specific license defined."]